 I went to the University of Alaska on a recommendation about their environmental engineering program.
 The first course I took was about community planning and was taught by the only certified planner in the State.
 I was fascinated - hooked by that first course.
 When I finished the Masters in Environmental Engineering, my first job was writing environmental impact statements, something new in 1972.

+During this process, my relationship with

+the Vice President of the Brotherhood

+My intent wa and start team spent time in

+shifted my thinking.
+He talked about the

+need to do planning in their villages.

 Then you went to the University of Waterloo.